Skip to Content

 When to Pinch the Seedlings?

-It would help if you waited until the seedling had grown a few sets of true leaves.
+It would help to wait until the seedling had grown a few sets of true leaves.
 This would not count the cotyledons or seed leaves that appeared when it first sprouted.
 When the seedling is around 4 to 6 inches tall, pinching them back will help them grow healthier and bushier.

 If your seedlings are limp and falling over is better that you do not put in your time and effort trying to save them.
 It would be best to look for the distance between the soil and the first set of leaves.
 You should chuck them if it is more than a couple of inches.
 The same goes if the gap between the leaves is an inch or more.

-We know it might break your heart to give up on your little seedlings.
+We know giving up on your little seedlings might break your heart.
 But sometimes, it is just better to start over.
 But this time, you need to be sure that you provide them with ideal conditions and keep a check on them.
 You can save leggy seedlings if they are caught early.

 Even some of the most experienced growers might come across leggy tomato seedlings.
-But by putting some effort in the right direction, you can help your seedlings grow stronger and become fruit-bearing plants.
+But putting some effort in the right direction can help your seedlings grow stronger and become fruit-bearing plants.
 This information will help you ensure that your tomato seedlings thrive and grow to bear juicy and luscious fruit.

 Conclusion on How to Save Leggy Tomato Seedlings